 TIMING Gain up to a total of 10 points Gain up to 6 points TIMING, TEMPO &amp; RHYTHM: All body movements of the couple/partnership are in time to the main beat of the music and are consistent with the tempo and rhythm of the song for the duration of a balanced routine.
 Gain up to 3 points EXPRESSION: All body movements of the couple/partnership interpret the character of the music i.e. uses the beat, music breaks, pauses and accents in the dance.
 This involves clever use of timing by playing with and using the beat, holding the beat, and syncopation within moves.
 The entire body is used to express the rhythm and character of the dance.
-Gain up to 1 point 1⁄2 point START & FINISH The couple/partnership start together on the main beat of the music.
-The couple/partnership finish together on the last heat of the music.
+Gain up to 1 point 1⁄2 point START &amp; FINISH The couple/partnership start together on the main beat of the music.
 1⁄2 point The couple/partnership finish together on the last beat of the music.
+HARMONY Gain up to a total of 10 points Gain up to 5 points PRESENTATION &amp; INTERPRETATION: Partner coordination and interaction - well matched styling, skill and ability, good teamwork.
+Working together at all times in time to the music and dancing the same rhythm.
+Displaying unison, expression, attitude, personality and confidence and overall showmanship of the performance together.
+The complete dance and its style/routine must be complimentary to our rock n roll revival ideals Gain up to 3 points Displaying unison, expression, attitude, personality and confidence and overall showmanship of the performance together.
+The complete dance and its style/routine must be complimentary to